-The BioSoftMatter journal club is a new effort to bring researchers in computational and theoretical biological physics and soft condensed matter from across Yale together to talk research, literature, and everything in between.
+The BioSoftMatter discussion group is a new effort to bring researchers in computational and theoretical biological physics and soft condensed matter from across Yale together to talk research, literature, and everything in between.
 Our goal is to create dialogue between theorists and experimentalists interested in the strange and wonderful properties found in soft, biological, and active materials.
 If you think your research could benefit from a nice literature survey, if you want to meet more biological and soft matter physicists, or if you just want to hear more about this fascinating area of research, please join us!

 Daniel Seara (firstname.lastname@example.org)